-Best Friend Fights You'll Have In College That Will Make Your Bond Stronger
+5 Fights You'll Have With Your College BFFs That Will Make Your Bond Stronger

 In college, we learn to balance school and internships with new friendships and a social life.
 Making friends in college brings us back to square one; it's totally new territory.
 We get social butterflies all over again and gravitate toward the people who make our college life that much more vibrant and doable.